deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You feeling guilty about that, then?"

 "I'm feeling like I *should* feel guilty."
 Ava sighed.
 "I don't know.
 I had fun tonight!
-Going outside my comfort zone a bit, it's…thrilling, you know?
+Going outside my comfort zone a bit, it's...thrilling, you know?
 And it really was just fun and nothing else, so, maybe I'm over-thinking it."

 "Maybe."
 Sean agreed.

 "Yeah, I think I am."
 Ava said.
-"I mean…it's not like I kissed *you*."
+"I mean...it's not like I kissed *you*."

 Sean paused, his mind suddenly splitting into three parts.
 One was imagining exactly that scenario and desperately trying to figure out how to make it happen.
 Another was wondering exactly what she'd meant by that, and the third was detachedly watching the panic in the other two and the way his pulse had kicked up a notch.

-"True…" he agreed, cautiously.
+"True..." he agreed, cautiously.

 Ava was blushing.
 "I didn't mean it like-" she began.
-"I mean…I just know how you feel about me."
+"I mean...I just know how you feel about me."

-"Yeah but that's…that's out there.
-We've established those boundaries…haven't we?"
+"Yeah but that's...that's out there.
+We've established those boundaries...haven't we?"

 "Right.
 We're good."
 Ava nodded.
 "I'm comfortable with that."